 Structures have been set up Groupwide to address various issues that accompany the different stages in a woman's life.
 These include recruitment of health-care professionals such as occupational physicians and doctors with gynecology expertise, and a consultation portal easily accessible by email.
 In addition, to raise Groupwide literacy of women's health, the Company opened an in-house channel dedicated to health management topics.
-In 2021, this channel was used to provide information and stream seminar videos on the topic of women with COVID-19 and approaches to deal with stress in the new n exclusive selection of 500 companies engaging in excellent health management activities.
+In 2021, this channel was used to provide information and stream seminar videos on the topic of women with COVID-19 and approaches to deal with stress in the new normal.